 The thing about a fish tank is there really is nowhere to run.
 You get someone mad in there and you have to live with the consequences for the rest of your tank-filled life.

 So, although I wanted to punch these bullies in the nose, I decided revenge is best served cold.
 So instead I refocused my energy on the graceful spotted giants swimming above me.
 After a while we adapted their philosophy and just lived life floating in the moment.

-As with all great things, the awesome experience ended way too soon.
+Like my time in a sensory deprivation tank, this awesome shark dive ended way too soon.
 In all my dives around the world, I’ve never been in one place, surrounded at one time, by so many different species of fish.
-It was total emersion!
+It was total immersion!
 I wanted to stay in the tank a few more hours but the snorkelers were up next.

-To find out more information about the “Journey with the Gentle Giants”you can call (404) 581-4000.
+To find out more information about the “Journey with Gentle Giants” you can call (404) 581-4000.
 (Tell them the fast talker sent ya.)
 There are plenty of other things to do in Atlanta, including lots of free things to do in Atlanta.